ardera/flutter_gpiod/README.md

 # flutter_gpiod

-A dart package for GPIO access on linux using the linux GPIO character-device interface.
+A dart package for GPIO access on linux / Android (*root required*) using the linux GPIO character-device interface.

 ## Getting Started